rikedyp/DyalogTutorials/docs/language/paradigms.md

 ACD
 ```

-Dyalog allows you to mix and match the other styles of programming to fit your use case.
+Dyalog allows you to mix and match styles of programming to fit your use case.

 ## Procedural
 Traditional APL code often has this flavour.
 This is probably most relatable to people who have a traditional computer science background, and learned a language like **C** or **Python**.